 The Ayahuasca is a drug that was used in the past by the indigenous people to get closer to the Gods during their religious rituals.

 Now it is commercialized as a healing method that cleanses your body and soul from the rubbish from the past and transforms you into your real being.

 It would be all amazing if it were not for the huge business they have built around it and, consequently, lots of scammy people offering the “service.”

-The real Ayahuasca ritual is assisted by a local shaman who should be willing to perform it for free or a small offer because he does it for spiritual vocation and not to become rich.
+The real Ayahuasca ritual is assisted by a local expert shaman who should be willing to perform it for free or a small offer because he does it for spiritual vocation and not as a business.

 It must be executed and assisted by experts and “elected” people who know what they are doing.

 On the contrary, if it’s not done properly, it can negatively affect you.
 After all, it’s a real drug and not a light one.